I had 23 years of career experience and no origin story. Not because I did not have one. Because I had never sat down and written it.

 Every personal brand needs one.
 Not a resume.
 Not a bio.
 A story that answers one question: why should this person listen to you?

 I knew my story.
-I’d lived it.
+I had lived it.
 Air Force officer.
 Fortune 500 manager.
 Entrepreneur who burned out.
-Marketing director who rebuilt quietly for six years.
+Marketing director for the past seven years.
 But it was all scattered in my head.
 Bits and pieces.
 No thread connecting them.

 I tried writing it myself a few times over the years.
-Every time I’d get three paragraphs in and stall.
+Every time I would get three paragraphs in and stall.
 Too much to cover.
 Too many rabbit holes.
-I’d start with the military.
+I would start with the military.
 Jump to the burnout.
-Circle back to the podcast.
+Loop back to the podcast.
 Lose the thread completely.

 How AI helped me find the story I already had